novvv/dnl_ad/README.md

 # Testing and debugging

-There is utility in bundle for manual testing:
+There is utility in bundle for interactive testing:
 $./test.py
 After start it waits user input.
 You can press digits from 1 to 7